 Since starting his stage career, Benjamin Yates has appeared in many productions including Cats in the West End and UK tour as well as playing at the Blackpool Opera House Theatre in Tommy the Musical.
 Along with these roles, Benjamin played Riff in West Side Story and last year he became first cover Fiyero when Wicked set off on a UK tour.
-Talking to Benjamin recently, he discusses playing the role of Riff in West Side Story, his previous productions and travelling with Wicked.
+Talking to Benjamin recently, he discusses playing the role of Riff in West Side Story, his previous productions and touring with Wicked.

 You’ve recently finished touring with Wicked, can you tell us about your experience being part of the show?